dondario/shop/README.md

 The requirements are deliberately vague in order to force you to make some choices of your own.
-Please make what assumptions you think are needed based on your own experiences with shopping and discounts.
+Please make what assumptions you think are needed based on your own experiences with shopping and discountResults.
 If you wish you could include a .txt file with details of any assumptions made, or leave comments in the code.